Boiler Buying Guide

 Product Expert

-Hot Water or Steam
+Hot Water vs. Steam Boiler

 Hot water boilers will not have a sight glass but are likely to have other accessories installed nearby, such as a pump or expansion tank.
 In some older systems, a hot water system may not have a circulator pump, and the expansion tank might be in the attic.

-If upon inspecting both your radiators and boiler you are still unsure about what type of system you have, please contact us or call a professional to check the system.
+If, upon inspecting both your radiators and boiler, you are still unsure about what type of system you have, please contact us or call a professional to check the system.

-Fuel Type
+Boiler Fuel

-Natural Gas
+Natural Gas Boilers

-Natural gas is the most common fuel, especially in urban areas.
+natural gas boilerNatural gas is the most common fuel, especially in urban areas.
 You will most likely need a natural gas boiler if you have gas plumbed to your home from a utility main.

-Propane
+Propane Boiler

 In areas without a natural gas supply, propane is the next most common fuel.
 Propane is usually stored in a tank on the property where it will be used.
 This tank can be located either above or underground.
-Typically, you will need to have propane delivered a few times per year.
-Many natural gas boilers are convertible to propane, and vice versa, with an appropriate conversion kit.

-Fuel Oil
+Fuel Oil Boiler

-Canada.
+Oil Burning BoilerOil is also a conventional fuel in areas where natural gas is unavailable, particularly in northeastern states and eastern Canada.
 As with propane, there will be a tank located on the property, and periodic fuel deliveries will be required.

 In rural areas that have available wood, coal, or other biomass, solid fuel boilers may be an option.
 These boilers need to be manually loaded whenever a heating operation is required.
 They can be a huge source of savings in areas where the necessary fuel is available.
 Often an oil, natural gas, or propane boiler will be installed alongside a solid fuel boiler to supply heat when no one is available to load fuel.

-Electric
+Electric Boiler

 Electric boilers are an option where other fuel types are unavailable or prohibitively expensive.
-Electric boilers are also useful for handling small applications such as adding heat to a garage.
+Electric boilers are also useful for handling small applications, such as adding heat to a garage.

-Venting Options
+Boiler Venting

 An essential part of any boiler system is to eliminate combustion gasses resulting from burning your fuel.
-The three main vent types available are chimney venting, power venting (direct exhaust), and direct venting (sealed combustion).
+The three main vent types are chimney venting, power venting (direct exhaust), and direct venting (sealed combustion).
 Choosing the correct option for your home depends on your existing boiler, your home’s construction, and the efficiency you want from your new boiler.
 Three boiler venting options: Chimney, Power, and Direct

 Only by having a qualified professional inspect your chimney can you determine whether it is suitable for a particular boiler.